Market

 5. OTHER DIRECTORSHIPS/ COMMITTEE MEMBERSHIPS:

-contribute to effective Board performance.
-Accordingly, members should voluntarily limit their
+effective Board performance.
+Accordingly, members should voluntarily limit their directorships in other

-relationship committee of all public limited companies, whether listed or not, shall be included and all
+committee of all public limited companies, whether listed or not, shall be included and all other companies

 23. STAKEHOLDERSRELATIONSHIPCOMMITTEE(“SRC”):